 There are no new Covid-19 cases to report in the community today, according to the Ministry of Health.

-There are also three new cases and three historical cases to report in managed isolation at the border.
+There are, however, two new cases to report in managed isolation at the border.

-Seven previously reported cases have now recovered, bringing the total number of active cases in New Zealand to 25.
+It brings the total number of active cases in New Zealand today to 27.

 Information about locations of interest visited by the cases is available on the New South Wales health website.